Quaqqer/crafting-interpreters/tree-walker/README.md

 is that state will revert if a statement causes an error, so a statement that makes an assignment and crashes afterwards will be reverted.

+### Mutability

+Since functions in Lox capture their environment we need to have multiple references to variables and we need to be able to mutate them.
+We could simulate this with a data store and store variables as handles to the values in the data store.
+The problem with this is that we also need to count references to the handles so that we know when to remove the values from the store.
+This is a lot of work, so I opted to use [stm](https://hackage.haskell.org/package/stm), which allows for mutable memory in haskell.

 ## General remarks

 This has been a great exercise in both programming interpreters and programming